satori-com/satori-video-sdk-cpp-examples/empty-tensorflow-bot/README.md

 Satori Video SDK.
 It depends on `Tensorflow` conan packet which should be available from the same repository with `SatoriVideo`.

+As you need to be able to build Tensorflow from sources, you need to have `bazel` additionally to SDK requirements.
+Please refer to [Tensorflow installation page](https://www.tensorflow.org/install/install_sources) for more information.

 To run this bot, you need to download and extract TF graph for InceptionV3, please refer to [this guide](https://www.tensorflow.org/tutorials/image_recognition).

 Default configuration expects a file named `inception_v3_2016_08_28_frozen.pb` in working directory.